0-lucas/digital-garden/content/1. Machine Learning/Unsupervised Learning/Unsupervised Learning.md

 In [[Supervised Learning]], training data contains **both** *features* and *target* variables.
 In *unsupervised learning*, the training data **contains only** the *features*, **without** any *target* variables to predict.

 ___
-# Algorithms of unsupervised ML
+# Algorithms of unsupervised learning

 All use cases of *unsupervised learning* [[Algorithms|algorithms]] could be **boiled down** to [[Clustering]], which identify *patterns* and *structures* in data, and [[Autoencoding]], which **identify latent factors in data**.